I own a start up, and me and my staff are adding some slogans onto our twitter graphics (background).

 If you put your name on an email, you can always have a team manage it, but people might look at it and think that the company is too small to handle their needs.
 If you are providing a service, you don't want people to think that one person either has to do all the work, or is running the show.
 Typically, these emails are setup to allow several users to manage a queue of information.
-If you want a more personal touch, don't respond from the sales@ or customers@ emails, instead let people reply with their personal email address.
+If you want a more personal touch, don't respond from the [email protected] or [email protected] emails, instead let people reply with their personal email address.

 The other think you should think of by putting your name as the email is that you then put your name in the public domain.
 This is fine, as long as you have no public records that you don't want tied to the company.
 If you have a personal Facebook page, Twitter account, etc, you might not want people to simply Google your name and find out about you personally (not this easily anyway).
 Keep in mind that public records (marriages, divorces, real estate, etc) are often available via online searches.